lensapp/lens/docs/extensions/capabilities/styling.md

 ## Injected styles

-Every extention is affected by list of default global styles defined in [app.scss](https://github.com/lensapp/lens/blob/master/src/renderer/components/app.scss).
+Every extension is affected by list of default global styles defined in [app.scss](https://github.com/lensapp/lens/blob/master/src/renderer/components/app.scss).
 These are basic browser resets and element styles like setting the `box-sizing` property for every element, default text and background colors, default font sizes, basic heading formatting, etc.

 Extension may overwrite these if needed.
 They have low CSS specificity, so overriding them should be fairly easy.